mambelli/git-novice/instructors/instructor-notes.md

 This episode gives an example and it is functional to see some additional capabilities of Git and GitHub like the ability to run pre-commit scripts, an example of Git hooks, and GitHub actions and workflows.
-It is functional alsso to the next episode, since the workflows will be used to test Pull Requests before proceeding with merges.
+It is functional also to the next episode, since the workflows will be used to test Pull Requests before proceeding with merges.

 ## [Collaborating - Branching and Pull Requests](../episodes/16-collab-branch-and-pr.md)